 The first and only thing I used to think of any time anyone said the words “Japanese” and “food” in the same sentence was “sushi”.
 I was faintly aware of noodles and tempura but have never been a big fan of either.
 Sushi, on the other hand, has been my […]

 Last month, we did something irresponsible.
 Are you ready?
-We paid $15… for a cup of coffee.
+We paid $15 for a cup of coffee.
 Yes, frugal backpackers who run this blog did that.
-Before you judge us for the splurge, all I can say is that we did it in a four-story fancy Starbucks on Magnificent Mile, […]
+Before you judge us for the splurge, all I can say is that we did it in the fancy, four-story Starbucks on Chicago’s Magnificent […]

 Read MoreGeorgian Food on My Mind